Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: Conclusions

 \section{Conclusions}

-In this work we have proposed Fit4CAD, a benchmark for the evaluation and comparison of methods for fitting simple geometric primitives in point clouds representing CAD models.
+In this work we have proposed Fit4CAD, a benchmark for the evaluation and comparison of methods for fitting simple geometric primitives in point clouds representing CAD objects.
 The ground truth dataset of point clouds is segmented in geometric primitives and subdivided into a training set and a test set.
 In addition, a set of quality metrics and two fitting methods are given.
 In this work, evaluation metrics are used to quantify various performance aspects of geometric primitive fitting methods.
-In our intent, these metrics would assist both comparing with some methods in literature but also to allow a parameters fine-tuning of a new method, in order to optimize it on a sufficiently large set of CAD models.
+In our intent, these metrics would assist both comparing with some methods in literature and allowing a parameters fine-tuning of a new method, in order to optimize it on a sufficiently large set of CAD models.

 We hope the results of our comparison will inspire the development of new methods for primitive fitting, computational time being the main bottleneck in practice.
+In particular, it would be interesting to have a comparison with methods that use machine learning approaches, such as \cite{Tulsiani:2017}, because the dataset has been already organized in the form of a training set and a test set.

 Regarding the two tested methods, the overall quality of the fitting is satisfactory for both.
 A rather unexpected conclusion is that over-segmentation is quite limited for both methods, while the combination of small and large primitives is a challenging task that often leads to a significant under-segmentation, see for instance the outcome on the model PC 9.

-In future, we plan to continue to expand the dataset, even if we do not aim at a large scale dataset, possibly considering specific contexts such as assembly models.
+In future, we plan to continue to expand the dataset, even if we do not aim at a large scale dataset, for example by including more complex primitives and possibly considering specific contexts such as assembly models.
 Moreover, the flexibility of Fit4CAD permits the insertion of other available methods to reach a more complete view of the different typologies of approaches for geometric primitive fitting.

-For reason of anonymity the benchmark is not currently available; the MATLAB scripts used for the evaluation will be made available together with the benchmark data and the methods implementations.